‘The port came to us’: Story behind AP photo of Beirut blast

 “Everything scares me now, I see a door and imagine it will collapse on me,” she says, seated on a sofa with a bandaged leg and a back brace.

-Mahmoud, the 21-year-old eldest brother, is saddled with responsibilities, now that his father has lost his job.
-With his own 4-year-old son to worry about, he says he is looking to smuggle himself out of Lebanon, joining others escaping poverty who recently began attempting to make the perilous journey across the Mediterranean to Europe.
+Mahmoud, the 25-year-old eldest brother, is saddled with responsibilities, now that his father has lost his job.
+With his own 4-year-old son to worry about, he says he is willing to risk his life to smuggle himself out of Lebanon to reach Europe.

 “I don’t want to stay here another day,” he says.